 What does John Deere bring to the Hitachi product line in North America?

-Hitachi has been able to leverage John Deere’s comprehensive parts distribution system to improve parts fill and response to urgent needs.Hitachi parts now flow through a network of two national parts centers and 11 regional depots, compared to just two facilities in the past.
+Hitachi has been able to leverage John Deere’s comprehensive parts distribution system to improve parts fill and response to urgent needs.Hitachi parts now flow through a network consisting of a primary distribution facility, 6 regional distribution centers, and 2 emergency depots.
 Hitachi dealers and customers also have access to resources through John Deere’s training department to advance technical and operational skills.